 It is important to look at the full picture and consider the downsides of working in Big Law.
 Even with excellent grades from a top law school, Big Law may not necessarily be for you.

 Among the drawbacks of Big Law are high billable hour quotas and competitive work environments.
 Big Law is notorious for its “always on” culture, where attorneys are expected to work long hours, nights, and weekends regularly.
+This demanding schedule can lead to burnout and negatively impact work-life balance, making it difficult to maintain personal commitments or pursue interests outside of work.

 Even the allure of partnership is not a sure thing — it could take many years to make it to the partnership level, with numerous pitfalls along the way.
+The path to partnership often involves navigating firm politics, meeting rigorous performance metrics, and competing against colleagues for limited spots.

 Final thoughts on the top Big Law firms